HERE'S WHAT YOU NEED TO KNOW ABOUT Capital One 360 DEPOSIT PRODUCTS

 We can extend these time periods if extenuating circumstances (such as a long trip or hospital stay) kept you from notifying us.

-You agree that you will not reveal your PIN to any person not authorized by you to use it and will not leave your computer terminal unattended after you have logged in using your PIN or other confidential information.
+You agree that you will not reveal your Password/PIN to any person not authorized by you to use it and will not leave your computer terminal unattended after you have logged in using your Password/PIN or other confidential information.

-, write to us at Capital One 360, PO Box 60, St Cloud MN, 56302-0060, or send us an electronic communication through the Internet at our website (www.capitalone360.com) as soon as you can if you think your statement or transaction record is wrong or if you need more information about a transaction listed on a statement or receipt.
-We must hear from you no later than sixty (60) days after the FIRST statement on which the problem or error appeared was mailed to you or first became available via electronic means if you elected to receive your statement electronically.
+write to us at Capital One 360, PO Box 60, St Cloud MN, 56302-0060, or send us an electronic communication through the Internet at our website (www.capitalone360.com) as soon as you can if you think your statement or receipt is wrong or if you need more information about a transfer listed on a statement or receipt.
+We must hear from you no later than sixty (60) days after we sent the FIRST statement on which the problem or error appeared.

 You must provide us with the following information:

-- Tell us your name and account number or Customer identification number;
+- Tell us your name and account number;

 - Describe the error or the transaction you are unsure about and explain as clearly as you can why you believe it is an error or why you need more information; and